 - C1.
 Demonstrate critical thinking. - C2.
-Compile relevant information using information technology. - C3.
-Compose and communicate effectively using a range of communication methods and showing sensitivity to the specific needs of the potential audience. - C4.
+Compose and communicate effectively using a range of communication methods and showing sensitivity to the specific needs of the potential audience. - C3.
+Compile relevant information using information technology. - C4.
 Demonstrate the ability to use collaboration, negotiation and influencing skills in effective and ethical ways. - C5.
 Construct effective relationships with others including peers, experts and lay audiences. - C6.
-Demonstrate an appreciation of the impact of culture, ethics and beliefs on the process and outcomes of work to improve health and wellbeing.
+Demonstrate an appreciation of the impact of culture, ethics and beliefs on the process and outcomes of work to improve health and wellbeing. - C7.
+Reflect and be self-aware, recognising own strengths, limitations and personal and professional learning and development needs.